Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 4.md

 :::note
-Just a quick note that NFTs are meant to boost your character's damage in the game.
-You'll receive basic ratios without any NFTs.
-To increase your character's power, you can acquire NFTs and perform alchemy on them.
+Just a quick note that ıtems are meant to boost your character's damage in the game.
+You'll receive basic ratios without any ıtems.
+To increase your character's power, you can acquire ıtems and perform alchemy on them.
 :::

 ## PvP and PvE Systems